-The Board of Directors proposes the election of Charles E. Adair, Linda L. Addison, Marilyn A. Alexander, Cheryl D. Alston, Jane M. Buchan, Gary L. Coleman, Larry M. Hutchison, Robert W. Ingram, Steven P. Johnson, Darren M. Rebelez, Lamar C. Smith and Mary E. Thigpen as directors, each to hold office for a one-year term, expiring at the close of the Annual Meeting of Shareholders to be held in 2020 and until his or her successor is elected and qualified.
-Upon their re-nomination as directors, all directors tendered an irrevocable contingent resignation letter pursuant to the Company's Director Resignation Policy.
-David L. Boren and Paul J. Zucconi will retire from the Board with 23 years and 16 and three-quarters years of Board service, respectively, immediately prior to the Annual Meeting of Shareholders on April 25, 2019.
+The Board of Directors proposes the election of Charles E. Adair, Linda L. Addison, Marilyn A. Alexander, Cheryl D. Alston, Jane M. Buchan, Gary L. Coleman, Larry M. Hutchison, Robert W. Ingram, Steven P. Johnson, Darren M. Rebelez and Mary E. Thigpen as directors, each to hold office for a one-year term, expiring at the close of the Annual Meeting of Shareholders to be held in 2021 and until his or her successor is elected and qualified.
+Upon their renomination as directors, all directors tendered an irrevocable contingent resignation letter pursuant to the Company's Director Resignation Policy.